aleph2c/miros/doc/zero_to_one.rst

    Spike finishes his drink, then again starts to make his way toward Tara.
-Before he can climb up to a new Terrace, he is stopped by the entry bouncer, who looks at his clip board to see if Spike is on the guest list, which he always is, then let's Spike proceed.
+Before he can climb up to a new Terrace, he is stopped by the entry bouncer, who looks at his clip board to see if Spike is on the guest list, which he always is, then lets Spike proceed.
 You really can't stop the god of the earth anyway.
    </p>
    </div>